bassoy/ttm/README.md

 A simple example of the tensor-matrix multiplication is the matrix-matrix multiplication with $\mathbf{C} = \mathbf{B} \cdot \mathbf{A}$ with $q=1$.
 The number of dimensions (order) $p$ and the dimensions $n_r$ as well as the linear tensor layout $\mathbf{\pi}$ of the tensors $\underline{\mathbf{A}}$ and $\underline{\mathbf{C}}$ can be chosen at runtime.

-All function implementations are based on the Loops-Over-GEMM (LOG) approach and utilize high-performance `GEMM` or `GEMV` routines of `BLAS` such as OpenBLAS or Intel MKL without transposing tensors.
+All function implementations are based on the Loops-Over-GEMM (LOG) approach and utilize high-performance `gemm` or `gemm` routines of `BLAS` such as OpenBLAS or Intel MKL without transposing tensors.
 The library is an extension of the [boost/ublas](https://github.com/boostorg/ublas) tensor library containing the sequential version.

 Please have a look at the [wiki](https://github.com/bassoy/ttm/wiki) page for more informations about the **usage**, **function interfaces** and the **setting parameters**.